History of Scottish Gaelic: The Eclipse of Gaelic in Scotland

 Many historians mark the reign of King Malcolm Canmore (Malcolm III) as the beginning of Gaelic's eclipse in Scotland.
 In either 1068 or 1070, the king married the exiled Princess Margaret of Wessex.
 This future Saint Margaret of Scotland was a member of the royal House of Wessex which had occupied the English throne from its founding until the Norman Conquest.
 Margaret was thoroughly Anglo-Saxon and is often credited (or blamed) for taking the first significant steps in anglicizing the Scottish court.
 She spoke no Gaelic, gave her children Anglo-Saxon rather than Gaelic names, and brought many English bishops, priests, and monastics to Scotland.
 Her family also served as a conduit for the entry of English nobles into Scotland.
 When both Malcolm and Margaret died just days apart in 1093, the Gaelic aristocracy rejected their anglicized sons and instead backed Malcolm's brother Donald as the next King of Scots.
 Known as Donald Bàn (“the Fair”), the new king had lived 17 years in Ireland as a young man and his power base as an adult was in the thoroughly Gaelic west of Scotland.
 Upon Donald's ascension to the throne, in the words of the Anglo-Saxon Chronicle, "the Scots drove out all the English who had been with King Malcolm".
 Malcolm's sons fled to the English court, but in 1097 returned with an Anglo-Norman army backing them.
 Donald was overthrown, blinded, and imprisoned for the remaining two years of his life.
 Because of the strong English ties of Malcolm's sons Edgar, Alexander, and David – each of whom became king in turn – Donald Bàn is sometimes called the ‘last Celtic King of Scotland’.
-He was last Scottish monarch to be buried on Iona, the one-time center of the Scottish Gaelic Church and the traditional burial place of the Gaelic Kings of Dàl Riada and the Kingdom of Alba.
+He was the last Scottish monarch to be buried on Iona, the one-time center of the Scottish Gaelic Church and the traditional burial place of the Gaelic Kings of Dàl Riada and the Kingdom of Alba.

 During the reigns of the sons of Malcolm Canmore (1097-1153), Anglo-Norman names and practices spread throughout Scotland south of the Forth-Clyde line and along the northeastern coastal plain as far north as Moray.
 Norman French became dominant among the new feudal aristocracy, especially in southern Scotland, and completely displaced Gaelic at court.
 The establishment of royal burghs throughout the same area, particularly under David I, attracted large numbers of foreigners speaking ‘Inglis’, the language of the merchant class.
 This was the beginning of Gaelic's status as a predominantly rural language in Scotland.
 The country experienced significant population growth in the 1100s and 1200s in the expanding burghs and their nearby agricultural districts.
 These economic developments helped spread English as well.